enmasseio/timesync/README.md

 {"jsonrpc": "2.0", "id": "12345", "method": "timesync"}
 ```

-The receiving peer replies with the same id and it's current time:
+The receiving peer replies with the same id and its current time:

 ```json
 {"jsonrpc": "2.0", "id": "12345", "result": 1423151204595}